 Well, if you’re Auckland Council, you paint it pink and turn it into a dedicated cycle and walking path.

-Admittedly, it doesn’t exactly go anywhere useful – or pretty – but, it does have a nice view of the Skytower and skipping along it singing ‘Follow the Pretty Pink Path’ to the tune of Follow the Yellow Brick Road kept me entertained for a good few hundred metres.
+Admittedly, it doesn’t exactly go anywhere functional – or pretty – but it does have a nice view of the Skytower and skipping along it singing ‘Follow the Pretty Pink Path’ to the tune of Follow the Yellow Brick Road kept me entertained for a good few hundred metres.

-Trying to fit in so many unusual things to do in Auckland meant that I could only go down it during the day, but at night it lights up – hence its name, Te Ara I Whiti, or The Lightpath!
+Trying to fit in so many unusual things to do in Auckland meant that I could only explore it during the day, but at night, it lights up – hence its name, Te Ara I Whiti, or The Lightpath!

-Enter it either off East Street near K Road or Union Street near the sculpture with the red poles.
+Enter it from either East Street, near K Road, or Union Street, near the sculpture with the red poles.

-12. Watch People Bungy Off the Sky Tower
+13. Watch People Bungee Jump Off the Sky Tower

-Oh come on, they’ve paid their pennies, they’ve donned their fetching blue jumpsuit and they’ve hurled themselves off NZ’s tallest building falling 192m at 85km an hour in what’s kind of like a controlled bungy – they deserve some attention.
+Oh come on, they’ve paid their pennies, they’ve donned their fetching blue jumpsuit and they’ve hurled themselves off NZ’s tallest building, falling 192m at 85km an hour in what’s kind of like a controlled bungee – they deserve some attention.

 But you’re not going to stand on the street and ogle like all the other tourists, oh no.

-You have the guide to unusual things to do in Auckland so, you’re going to make your way to the chic Glass Goose Bar and Eatery off Federal Street, get a drink in your hand and either sit on the balcony, or directly under the glass ceiling and have a ringside view of the excitement.
+You have the guide to unusual things to do in Auckland, so you’re going to make your way to the chic Glass Goose Bar and Eatery off Federal Street, grab a drink in hand, and either sit on the balcony or directly under the glass ceiling for a ringside view of the excitement.

-See, this is the view, those white wires are the bungy ….
+See, this is the view, those white wires are the bungee….
 You get extra points if you wave.

 Want to Go Up the SkyTower?

-We don’t blame you, it’s a pretty cool view up there and there’s a couple of options to view it…
+We don’t blame you, it’s a pretty cool view up there and there are a couple of options to view it…

 General Entry